shanvireddy/vlsiguru/Embedded_systems/intrview/interviewpart-1.md

 2.Definition of a variable means the memory is allocated for the declared variable and some initial value is assigned.

-Ex:x=0;//allocates memory of 2 bytes and the value 0 is assigned to x
+Ex: x=0;//allocates memory of 2 bytes and the value 0 is assigned to x

 y=10;//allocates memory of 4 bytes and the value 10 is assigned to x